built-on-openfin/workspace-starter/how-to/integrate-server-authentication/README.md

 Your OpenFin application will often need to authenticate using a server login page before use, this examples demonstrates such an integration.

 This application you are about to install is a simple example of plugging in your own content or app.
+The basic server intercepts a request to the provider window and checks to see if you are authenticated.
+If you are not it redirects to a login screen.
+If you are then it will load the provider window.
+The settings in the manifest make the provider window visible (so it acts as a splash screen or the location where the login form will be displayed).
+When you have an authenticated session and the splash screen is visible then the provider will hide itself after a period of time and launch the main application window.
 This example assumes you have already [set up your development environment](https://developers.openfin.co/of-docs/docs/set-up-your-dev-environment)

 ---